noaione/yuusha-shoukan-ln/sources/v07/chapter2x1.md

 “...
 And for the second time...
 I was killed by the Hero of Hope.
-No, it’s more correct to say I was almost killed... but I cast aside most of my body and fled to another world with only my soul, using the last of my strength,... because I didn’t want to die... all alone.”;
+No, it’s more correct to say I was almost killed... but I cast aside most of my body and fled to another world with only my soul, using the last of my strength,... because I didn’t want to die... all alone.”

 Looking at it from a different perspective, it may truly be a heroic tale.
 The Great Evil God who once nearly destroyed the world has returned, and the Hero of